What Are the Different Types of Therapy for Addiction?

 The National Institute on Drug Abuse (NIDA) has a list of Principles of Effective Treatment, and the organization states that offering a variety of treatment options is the best way to ensure that everyone who needs help can find the kind of addiction and mental health treatment they need.
 This includes offering options for different types of therapy in addiction treatment.
 Here are some of the most effective forms of therapy offered by many rehabilitation programs.

-Types of Therapy Applied to Addiction or Co-Occurring Disorders Treatment
+Types of Therapy for Addiction Treatment

 - Peer support or 12-Step-based therapy: Used by Alcoholics Anonymous (AA) and related groups, this form of group therapy is one of the original approaches to addiction treatment.
 As suggested by the name, each member of the group must participate in meetings and go through the 12 Steps of recovery.
 These steps include surrendering to a higher power, and understanding that individual willpower alone is not enough.
 Additionally, 12-Step models require compete abstinence from drugs and alcohol to participate.